-Such occurrences happened at many publishers I would visit, and I was distressed.
+Such occurrences happened at many publishers I would visit, and I was left to ponder.
 If I was unable to become a manga artist in two or three years after drawing from dawn ‘til dusk, I was at the age where I needed to seriously consider my future.
 I felt like my life would be destroyed if I kept aspiring to become a manga artist.
 Following this, I abandoned the path of becoming a manga artist once again.

 I didn’t include these experiences in this article at first.
 I thought it would be painful for the readers.
 However, I also thought I should pass on the truth of Japanese manga editors to the people who aspire to become manga artists and decided to add my experience.
 I also have to tell you that ridiculous ageism exists in the Japanese manga industry.
 Editors often made fun of my drawing saying it looks like it comes from the 80’s or early 90’s.
 Different styles of drawing are the perfect excuse for editors to justify ageism.
 Their argument is that manga artists have to be young because only manga with “trendy drawings” sell.
 However, a lot of manga drawings that are used for a variety of products and services you see in Japanese cities are from the 80’s and early 90’s, or even older, other than those that are part of advertising campaigns for manga that are newly released as anime.
 How funny it is, that manga editors are living by the very drawings they make fun of.
 Plus, there must be manga only those mature enough are able to write.
 Ageism in the manga industry is completely wrong.

 * About “trendy drawings”…